-F. BIENNIAL REPORT
+G. BIENNIAL REPORT

-If required because of the Permittee's waste generation status the Permittee shall prepare and submit a biennial report by March 1 of each even numbered year in accordance with 40 CFR 264.75 as adopted in 15A NCAC 13A .0109 and instructions provided by the NC Hazardous Waste Section.
+The Permittee shall prepare and submit a biennial report by March 1 of each even numbered year in accordance with 40 CFR 264.75 as adopted in 15A NCAC 13A .0109 and instructions provided by the NC Hazardous Waste Section.
 The report must cover facility activities during the previous calendar year.